thi-ng/umbrella/packages/imago/tpl.readme.md

 ### rotate

-Auto-rotate, rotate and/or mirror image
+Auto-rotate, rotate by angle and/or flip image along x/y

 {{meta.status}}